 Doctoral dissertations document the discoveries, findings and insights gained through University-supported research.
 The University requires — and takes responsibility for ensuring — that dissertations produced in fulfillment of degree requirements will be part of the publicly available scholarly record.

 TGS deposits dissertations into the ProQuest Database and the institutional repository of Northwestern University.

 Except under unusual special circumstances, student authors own copyright for their dissertations and the University’s right to publish is non-exclusive.
 This means that the author, as the copyright owner, is free to also publish the work.
 Authors may make arrangements with other entities (such as scholarly societies and commercial publishers) for publication of the dissertation as a whole or in part, as well as for publication of other works derived from, or building on, the dissertation work.
 However, authors may not grant any other entity exclusive publication rights to the dissertation itself.

 Northwestern University may use its copy or copies and make the content available to others without restriction.
-The University Library’s Digital Scholarship Services has resources to help scholars understand publishing options and author’s rights.
+The University Library’s scholarly research services has resources to help scholars understand publishing options and author’s rights.